newtonmahata45/convert-currency/README.md

 4. Click the "Convert Amount" button to get the converted amount.

-This will display the converted amount, as well as the maximum and minimum values for the currency pair over the last 30 days.
+This will display the converted amount, as well as the maximum and minimum values for the currency pair from different resources.

 ## Built With